post updated August, 2019 (corrections and links)

 Malvern Link Common, my first sight of the various stretches of common land that still dot the landscape of the Malverns.
 These are remnants of the Royal forest, Malvern Chase (my Dad’s first Malvern School was another secondary modern, The Chase), not enclosed perhaps because unsuited for cultivation.
 They have different characters – this one was where we went tobogganing in the cold winter of 1963-4 when snow lay for several weeks.
 Travelling fairs would also set up there.

-To Barnard’s Green to where, incredibly it seems, I would catch the bus aged 5, from school, and where my mum would be waiting with baby sister and pushchair, before the walk home.
+To Barnard’s Green to where, I would catch the bus, from school, and where my mum would be waiting with baby sister and pushchair, before the walk home.
 This was before my Dad changed school and subject – he was still teaching history at the Chase.
-I struggled a bit to reconcile this treatment of a 5 year old, left to make his way across town, with my parent’s concern and commitment to us.
+In an earlier version I said that I was only 5 when this happened, but on reflection, I think this is unlikely.
+I do remember my mum meeting me with my little sister, and having ice cream bought from the Lanny van outside the school.
+I wasn’t very old when I started taking the bus on my own, and I remember distinctly being taught to recognise the M14 number on the Midland Red bus outside the school.
+I think maybe I was seven.
+I struggle a bit to reconcile this treatment of one so young, left to make his way across town, with my parent’s concern and commitment to us.
 Perhaps this was why I often ignored my mum or was rude to her (“why have you come?”) as she met me.
 I was only at that school instead of a nearer one because of its superior reputation (and my Dad had some insider knowledge), and there were other people’s mums who came on the bus and, I suppose, looked out for me, like when I lost my bus fare, or rather it got stuck to sweets in my pocket.
 But I did get the wrong bus once, and was redirected to Barnard’s Green without further incident.
 I remember one day getting off and realising that my fare hadn’t been collected, and bursting into tears, fearing I might go to prison for theft.
-So maybe it was a combination of educational concern and knowledge that the risk was low, but I think it was still a lot to ask of one so young.
+So maybe it was a combination of educational concern and knowledge that the risk was low.
+While I still think it was rather a lot to ask of one so young, those were different days indeed, days in which the kind of freedom we had to roam over fields and roads on the urban periphery is now just a memory, so different from the experience of both my children and grandchildren, though in their cases they grew up or are growing up in larger settlements.
 Maybe traits of independence of outlook and self sufficiency have some roots in that experience.
 But that latter trait also has its limits – I don’t think I would enjoy living alone for example, although I do enjoy periods without others company like this two day trip.

 In Barnard’s Green the modernist bus shelter still stands.